The 9-1-1 Copilot Becomes the Triage Interface

 That record can help accountability if it preserves what happened.
 It can also distort accountability if the generated transcript or summary becomes more readable than the underlying call.
 A model can omit uncertainty, normalize broken speech, mishear a name, turn panic into clean prose, or insert a category that was never spoken.
 The record may look official because it is formatted.

-This connects 9-1-1 AI to the police report as model memory and the real-time crime center as city dashboard.
-The emergency call is upstream of both.
+This connects 9-1-1 AI to the police report as model memory, the real-time crime center as city dashboard, and the drone first responder as aerial interface.
+The emergency call is upstream of all three.
 If the first record is model-shaped, every downstream system can inherit that shape: the responding officer's expectations, the drone launch, the crime center alert, the body-camera review, the prosecutor's timeline, the public complaint, and the agency's statistics.

 The central rule should be source separation.
-Audio, transcript, AI summary, human edits, dispatch codes, escalation decisions, and final reports should remain distinguishable.
+Audio, transcript, AI summary, human edits, dispatch codes, escalation decisions, model versions, and final reports should remain distinguishable.
+A reviewable 9-1-1 copilot record should preserve the call source, audio or text, transcript, translation, AI output, location source, escalation trigger, human override, CAD insertion, model or service version, and later correction.
+That connects directly to privacy and data stewardship, vendor governance, and incident review.
 Otherwise a fluent operational record can become official memory before anyone has asked whether it was accurate.

 The Governance Standard